ayubix/Soccer-video-analysis/README.md

 # Soccer-video-analysis
-The final project of my studies , we had to create an algorithm for a known problem , me and my partner selected the soccer field for that.
-We used image processing and ML model for  implementation.
-The final product is a program that for a given electronic game("Fifa" video) will return a statistical report for both teams, and also with some relevant conclusions according to their game stats.
+A final project of my Bachelor's degree.
+We decided to develop an algorithm that analyze a soccer videos , with the help of image processing and Machine learning model.The algorithm focusing on important events on the game ,as  corners kicks , goals , dangerous shots and cards .
+The output is a game report that contains statistical data and conclusions that produced for each team based on the algorithm results in order to help the users make imporvments for future games.